bortch/Upcycled-STIB-Validator/index.md

 Without having to look at my phone every 2 minutes, I wanted to know when to leave the house to make sure I wouldn't miss the tram or have to run.
 So the idea was simply to know when the trams would arrive at the stop.

-What could be more elegant than a validator to inform me of the tram's arrival in real time!
+What could be more elegant than a validator to inform me of the tram's arrival in real time?

 ![alt text](assets/UpcycledStibValidator.gif "Work in progress")